shabnam-codes/shabnam-codes/README.md

 I am an aspiring problem solver and my areas of interest are Machine learning, Web dev and DSA.

-My GPA is 8.2.
+My GPA is 8.6.

-My interests are Reading books,Listening to Music ,Gym.
+My interests are Reading books,Listening to Music, Gym.

 💻 Tech Stack
 - **Languages:** Python, C, Java.